pinheadmz/savingsatoshi/chapter5/README.md

  */
 ```

-This is the raw transaction formatted for signing:
+This is the raw transaction with each component labeled:
 ```
     version:
      01000000